 The Purpose of Oral Pathology

 Oral pathology is the medical field of identifying and managing diseases that affect the mouth, neck, and face.
-Bethesda and Washington, DC patients should consider an oral pathology evaluation if they notice:
+Patients should consider an oral pathology evaluation if they notice:

 - Patches of red or white skin inside the mouth that do not improve over time.